Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 Katie’s Parking Tips

 • You’ll enter the main resort drive and be directed to the Shore House entrance.
-Drop your bags and other family members there and then park your car.
+Drop your bags and other family members there and then go park your car.
 The underground self-parking is on the other side of The Victorian near Beach Village.

 • Self-parking is $59/night (this is what I do) and valet parking is $79/night.
 Consider paying the extra $20 plus tax and tip if the walking distance bothers you.
 I know it’s pricey, but it’s a small upgrade given what you’re already spending to stay here.
-Shore House has its own valet team and you can call ahead to have them pull up your car.

 Personalized Service, But Here’s What to Expect